 Of course, there is no substitute for meeting with a lawyer in person to discuss your case.
 The initial consultation is often the way to determine if a particular attorney is the best for your needs and circumstances.

 Contact Our Florida Medical Malpractice Attorneys Today

 With over a century of combined legal experience, the attorneys at Colling Gilbert Wright & Carter are among the most respected at handling medical malpractice claims in Central Florida.
 Some of the factors that set our law firm apart in this area of our practice include:

 More than $40 million in verdicts and settlements recovered on behalf of medical malpractice victims.

 Partner attorney Ronald Gilbert has more than 35 years of experience handling medical malpractice claims.

 Multiple attorneys at our firm have been selected to Super Lawyers as Top-Rated Medical Malpractice Lawyers.

 For a free review of your medical malpractice case, please call (407) 712-7300 today.
-Our medical malpractice lawyers serve clients in Orlando, Tampa, Miami, and throughout Florida.
+Our medical malpractice lawyers serve clients in Orlando and throughout the state of Florida.